amw-zero/software-obsidian/Topics/Test Data Selection.md

 Do the inputs catch bugs after a change is made? (regression)

-Do the inputs prevent change?
+Do the inputs prevent change? (deeply nested data)

 # What is a program?
 A program maps input data to output data via a control flow graph.